Remembering the Family Shamrock Plant with a Shamrock Banner with Pom Poms

-To make a basic cut on card stock I opened up Cricut Design Space and clicked Creat New Project.
+To make a basic cut on card stock I opened up Cricut Design Space and clicked Create New Project.

 Next, I clicked on “insert image” on the left toolbar and searched for clover.
 Highlighting my favorite and clicking “insert image”.

-Clicking on the image you can drag to make bigger or smaller.
-I also clicked on the bottom right to make a duplicate and them make the smaller image.
+Clicking on the image you can drag it to make it bigger or smaller.
+I also clicked on the bottom right to make a duplicate and then make the smaller image.

-Now that I had my images I picked out three shades of green card stock.
+Now that I had the images I picked out three shades of green cardstock.
 I clicked the “Go” button and loaded my first color of paper.

-The next step is to make sure you have all of the supplies: different size and color green pompoms, different size and color paper shamrocks, twine, scissors, hold punch.
+The next step is to make sure you have all of the supplies: different sizes and colors green pompoms, different size,s and color paper shamrocks, twine, scissors, hole punch.

-I hope you have as much fun with this project, as I had creating my first spring decoration.
+I hope you have as much fun with this project, as I had to create my first spring decoration.
 The colors bring back fond memories of your family shamrock and I hope my new baby will grow as big as a dinner plate.